-The governing body is made up of seven members, plus the Principal.
-We have one parent and one staff-elected governor, with the remainder appointed by Ormiston Academies Trust (OAT) or the academy LGB.
+The governing body is made up of nine members, plus the Principal.
+We have one parent and two staff-elected governors, with the remainder appointed by Ormiston Academies Trust (OAT) or the academy LGB.

 What are governing bodies for?